HariniB-21/Module-11/README.md

 ### Aim: To Write a function to traverse the linked list and display it in the following format.
 ### Algorithm:

-1. Start
+STEP 1: Start.

-2. Create a Node class:
+STEP 2: Create a Node class.
-Contains two attributes:

-data: stores the value of the node

-next: points to the next node (initially None)

-3. Create a SinglyLinkedList class:
+STEP 3: Create a SinglyLinkedList class.
-Contains two attributes:

-head: points to the first node (initially None)

-tail: points to the last node (initially None)

-4. Define a method addNode(data):
+STEP 4: Define a method addNode(data).
-If the list is empty (i.e., tail is None):

-Create a new node and set both head and tail to it

-Else:

-Create a new node

-Link the current tail to this new node

-Update tail to the new node

-5. Define a method display():
+STEP 5: Define a method display().
-Start from the head

-While the current node is not None:

-Print the data

-Move to the next node

-6. Main Program:
-Create an object of SinglyLinkedList

-Read an integer n (number of nodes)

-Repeat n times:

-Read node data

-Add the data to the linked list using addNode(data)

-Call the display() method to print the linked list

-7. End
+STEP 6: In the main program, create an object of SinglyLinkedList, read the number of nodes, add nodes using addNode, and call display().

+STEP 7: End.

 ### Program:
 ```